 This type of data can help you:

-- You have your C-Suite-CEO, President, Founder
+- You have your C-Suite-CEO, President, and Founder.

-- Director of IT, Engineering, Infrastructure, Security, Cloud or Data Science and everything in between.
+- Director of IT, Engineering, Infrastructure, Security, Cloud or Data Science, and everything in between.

 - Here also, we’re talking about analyzing specific analysts and their conversations and sharing habits.

 - And lastly, influencers can be described as the top 10 security influencers talking about AI or the top 50 influencers talking about 5G and Data Operations.
 In other words, influencers are anything you define them to be.